nicm42/100-days-of-code-v2/log 1.md

 **Day 83: 13th October 2020**
 Did a load more work on the rainbow layout.
 I sat down and made a plan, and although I changed a few things after that, it made everything so much easier.
 It is all sorted in Firefox.
 I opened it in Chrome and noticed a few things that aren't working, but that's something for another day.

+**Day 84: 14th October 2020**
+I did Scrimba's web dev weekly thing.
+And submitted it for the contest.
+I feel like other people will go really fancy with amazing designs, but I went simple, with just shades of one colour (plus black).
+I didn't have time to get to the stretch goals - I could go back and do them, but I want to get the style stage layout done.